For immediate support during a crisis

 - Self-help – you may find it helpful to learn more about personality disorders, the particular difficulties you are struggling with and the strategies other people have developed to help them cope.
 There are an increasing number of self help publications and internet websites about mental health issues, details of these can be found in the Links section of the site.

-- Contact NHS Direct (0845 46 47) or NHS 24 in Scotland (08454 24 24 24).
-These lines are open all day everyday.
-The nurses can advise you from a medical point of view what your best course of action may be in any given circumstances.
-They also have access to information about local services and can usually point you in the direction of someone able to help.
+- Contact NHS 111 in England, NHS Direct Wales on 0845 46 47 or NHS 24 in Scotland (111).
+They all have access to information about local services and can usually point you in the direction of someone able to help.

 - Local mental health charities – most local mental health charities have information about support available in the area.
 Many also run services such as day centres and social groups themselves.
 To find out about local mental health charities check your phone book, contact Mind to see if they have an organisation in your area, ask at your GP surgery or local library.